joyrex2001/kubedock/README.md

 ### Automatic reaping

 If a test fails and didn't clean up its started containers, these resources will remain in the namespace.
-To prevent unused deployments and services lingering around, kubedock will automatically delete deployments and services that are older than 60 minutes (default) if it's owned by the current process.
-If the deployment is not owned by the running process, it will delete it after 120 minutes if the deployment or service has the label `kubedock=true`.
+To prevent unused deployments, configmaps and services lingering around, kubedock will automatically delete these resources.
+If these resorces are owned by the current process, they will be removed if they are older than 60 minutes (default).
+If the resources have the label `kubedock=true`, but are not owned by the running process, it will delete them 15 minutes after the initial reap interval (in the default scenario; after 75 minutes).

 ### Forced cleaning

 The reaping of resources can also be enforced at startup.
-When kubedock is started with the `--prune-start` argument, it will delete all resources that have the `kubedock=true` before starting the API server.
-These resource includes resources created by other instances.
+When kubedock is started with the `--prune-start` argument, it will delete all resources that have the label `kubedock=true`, before starting the API server.
+This includes resources that are created by other instances of kubedock.

 # See also